 - Our campaign on bus lane use continues, we lobby against an EU driving licence directive and on proposed bans from National Parks and closures of green lane access.

 2010 and beyond!

-We are fighting to improve access to motorcycle tests after poor implementation of EU rules meant a catastrophic fall in test candidates.
-We are also working through the EU to ensure the best deal for riders over new Type Approval rules.
+- We fight to improve access to motorcycle tests after a poor implementation of EU rules cause a catastrophic fall in test candidates.
+We also work to ensure the best deal for riders over new Type Approval rules.